tstack/lnav/src/internals/cmd-ref.rst

     * **shell-cmd\*** --- The shell command-line to execute

   **Examples**
-    To write the top line to 'sed' for processing:
+    To write the focused line to 'sed' for processing:

     .. code-block::  lnav